-Although a single organisation, the businesses in both Jersey and Guernsey operate under laws unique to each jurisdiction and different from the UK.
+The news organisation in Guernsey operates under laws unique to the jurisdiction and different from the UK.
 This means editorial decisions, although based on a common set of journalistic principles and ethics, must be made in accordance with local legislation and the requirements of Guernsey common and customary law.
-The adherence to best-practice standards has been at the heart of the strong relationship that the Guernsey Press, the flagship title of the group in Guernsey, has enjoyed with the community it has served for over 200 years.
+The adherence to best-practice standards has been at the heart of the strong relationship that the Guernsey Press, the flagship title in Guernsey, has enjoyed with the community it has served for over 200 years.

-In common with publishers in the UK, Guiton Publishing has voluntarily signed up to IPSO and will meet its contractual obligations with the regulator.
+In common with publishers in the UK, the CIMG has voluntarily signed up to IPSO and will meet its contractual obligations with the regulator.
 However, Guernsey is not subject to the jurisdiction of the courts of England and Wales; and the States of Guernsey, the Island's parliament, is the sovereign authority in the Island.
-While Guiton Publishing will strive to meet best-practice standards, local laws and obligations will, in all cases, need to take precedence.
+While CIMG will strive to meet best-practice standards, local laws and obligations will, in all cases, need to take precedence.